Skip to content

 For each assessment, you must demonstrate on the stipulated date during your schedule time slot as given in the assessment schedule.
 If you don't, you get a 0 mark for that lab!

-You are supposed to submit your codes to Canvas by the deadline for uploading - if you submit after the deadline, you will be given a 10% discount in marks.
-You are expected to submit the exact same code used for evaluation - any bug fixes/improvements after the demo could you useful for future labs and project, but will not result in an increase in marks after the demo.
+You are supposed to submit your codes to Canvas by the deadline for uploading - if you submit after the deadline, there will be a 10% penalty in marks.
+The codes submitted should be the same codes used for evaluation.
+Any bug fixes/improvements after the demo could you useful for future labs and project, but will not result in an increase in marks after the demo - in fact, a mismatch could result in a penalty.

 A late demo is allowed (with no penalty) only if you can produce documented evidence to justify the late demo/submission - in such a case, please let us know immediately as and when such a situation arises.